 Obviously the best way for visiting Antelope Canyon is booking a tour with a local guide -as you need a special permission to enter the canyon-, who will be able to show you the best places where to shoot some really good photos.
 Local guides are there to accompany you along the whole path, which isn’t always so easy, depending on which one of the two parts of the canyon you’re going through: Upper Antelope Canyon (Tsé bighánílíní in Navajo language) is quite frequently visited by tourists of every age, because its entrance and entire length are at ground level, so that no climbing is necessary to reach the rocks; visiting the Lower Antelope Canyon (Hazdistazí) instead, requires good climbing skills, because metal ladders have been installed is lower areas and it is a more difficult to walk along the path without slip on a step covered by the sand.

 Anyway, once you find yourself at the bottom of the canyon, take a look around: look at the incredible effect of light beams hitting the rock.
 You are surrounded by stripes of red, orange and yellow stone.
 If your passion is travel photography or you are writing a travel notebook, don’t miss the chance to take great pics of pale light beams stream from the top.
-You can touch the sandstone, feel the quite of this place, admire the colors of the earth…
+You can touch the sandstone, feel the quiet of this place, admire the colors of the earth…

 Antelope Canyon is a magical place.